Natural Language Processing with Deep Learning

 Online Program Materials

-To successfully complete the program, participants will complete five assignments (mix of written questions and programming prompts).
+To successfully complete the program, participants will complete five assignments (mix of multiple choice quizzes and programming prompts).

 Participants are required to complete the program evaluation.